How I travelled through Brittany.

 Once at the Nantes edge, I wrote the name of my next stop and started hitchhiking.

-The toll-free roads aren't the only difference to the rest of France.
+The toll-free roads aren't the only difference from the rest of France.
 It is almost as if Brittany would be a country within a country, as it has its own language and vivid folklore.
 I will post more about its gems later; stay tuned.
-Now, let's stay with the transportation.
+Now, let's stay with the transportation, and move to one of my favourite ways to get around: mountain biking.

-Previously, I didn't have much love for cycling on paved roads, but it changed here.
-Besides having numerous well-designed cycling paths, Brittany also has lots of roads that are actually lovely to cycle on.
+Besides having numerous designated cycling paths, Brittany also has lots of roads that are actually lovely to cycle on.
 Their surface is without potholes, the traffic is minimal, and even if you meet other motorists, it is okay: they slow down and give cyclists adequate space.
 It feels silly having to highlight that drivers aren't morons here, but after riding bikes in some other countries where I was centimetres from dying every other time being passed by a vehicle, I don't take cycling-friendly drivers for granted.
+Suddenly, I could appreciate the ease of generating speed on the tarmac and how effortless it is to cover larger distances.

-Using paved roads for bike commuting is one thing, but riding them for pleasure?
 I still can't believe that I liked it that much.
-Still, it wasn't enough to entirely suppress my off-road instincts, and so when I came across some unpaved but smooth-ish road, I tried them as well.
-It turned out Brittany has kilometres of excellent gravel paths, too.
+However, it wasn't enough to entirely suppress my off-road instincts.
+So, when I came across some unpaved but smooth-ish roads, I tried them as well and discovered that Brittany has kilometers of excellent gravel paths, too.

 I was constantly amazed by the fun and scenic factors of the roads I cycled.

-Yet, it was short to the amazement by a different category of reaching places: Sailing.
+Yet, it was short to the amazement I got by a different category of reaching places: Sailing.

 Oh, it was so cool.
-You can read about how was it in a separate story HERE.
+You can read about how it was in a separate story HERE.
+Alternatively, you might enjoy my other posts, such as: